Bachelor’s in Forensic Psychology Guide

-The BLS projects an 11% job growth for psychologists in specialties including forensics by 2026.
+The BLS projects an 8% job growth for psychologists in specialties including forensics between 2020 and 2030.

-While forensic psychologists working in clinical practice must hold a license in their state, which requires a doctoral degree, many forensic psychology schools offer bachelor’s programs to prepare students for careers as law enforcement officers, probation officers, or jury consultants.
-A student may also go on from their bachelor’s degree to study forensic psychology in a graduate program.
-The U.S. Bureau of Labor Statistics projects an 11% job growth for psychologists in specialties including forensics by 2026.
+While forensic psychologists working in clinical practice must hold a license in their state, which requires a doctoral degree, many forensic psychology schools offer bachelor's programs to prepare students for careers as law enforcement officers, probation officers, or jury consultants.
+A student may also go on from their bachelor's degree to study forensic psychology in a graduate program.
+The U.S. Bureau of Labor Statistics projects an 8% job growth for psychologists in specialties including forensics between 2020 and 2030.

 Should I Get a Bachelor's in Forensic Psychology?

-The ideal forensic psychology degree can take many forms, depending on the needs of the student.
-All aspiring forensic psychologists can expect to dedicate themselves to a rigorous curriculum and fulfill practicum requirements in a professional setting for the better part of four years in order to complete their degree.
-Many schools offer a forensic psychology concentration as part of a bachelor’s in psychology or criminal justice, designed to introduce students to high-level science, liberal arts, communication, social science, and arts and humanities concepts.
+All aspiring forensic psychologists can expect to dedicate themselves to a rigorous curriculum.
+Degree-seekers must also fulfill practicum requirements in a professional setting in order to complete their degree.
+Many schools offer a forensic psychology concentration as part of a bachelors in psychology or criminal justice, designed to introduce students to high-level science, liberal arts, communication, and social science concepts.

-Different types of degrees exist to serve all types of students in a forensic psychology program.
-A flexible online bachelor’s degree might appeal more to full-time workers or professionals seeking a career change, while an on-campus degree may attract recent high school graduates looking to start their career as soon as possible.
-Beginning bachelor’s degree students can benefit from the networking opportunities their program provides, while students nearing graduation can often access job placement assistance and internships through their program.
+Different program formats exist to serve all types of students in a forensic psychology program.
+A flexible online bachelor's degree in psychology might appeal more to full-time workers or professionals seeking a career change, while an on-campus degree may attract recent high school graduates looking to start their career as soon as possible.
+Bachelor's degree students may be able to find networking opportunities, job placement assistance, and internships through their program.